Updated: Aug 22, 2021

 The many bulbs we planted in the fall allowed for wonderful bouquets and the mild winter produced absolutely amazing hellebores.
 We were able to use them as filler for our bouquets for many weeks, which was the most wonderful surprise.
 Next year, if the weather is good, we should have even more as our hellebore plantings mature.
 We get our hellebores from two sources: Sunshine Farms, owned by the amazing Barry Glick who has been to our farm a couple of times and whose hellebore beds high on a mountain in West Virginia are an incredible sight, and Walters Gardens.

 Above are our tulips planted in a raised bed and tulips in crates picked and ready to go into the cooler.
 With our rocky heavy clay soil we find that raised beds are by far the easiest way to plant a large number of tulips.
 Some of these tulips were picked when more open then we would usually choose, but on warm spring days they can go from green and closed to open within hours and it's hard to stay ahead of them.
 We get our tulips and bulbs from a few sources: Ednie bulbs (Gloeckner), ADR, and Brent and Becky's Bulbs.
-Ednie and ADR require a commercial account, but Brent and Becky's is a retail company in Virginia that has been in business for 120 years and once supplied the east coast with all of its daffodils.
-Brent is a sought after speaker who is on-the-road much of the year talking about bulbs.
+Ednie and ADR require a commercial account, but Brent and Becky's is a retail company in Virginia that has been in business for 120 years and they once supplied the east coast with all of its daffodils.
+Brent is a sought after speaker who is on the road much of the year talking about bulbs.
 I heard him speak at a cut flower farmer event in Virginia and he has a wealth of information to share.

-Tulips are pulled out of the ground with the bulbs intact which allows them to be stored in the cooler for several weeks (or even longer) and also adds length to the stems.
+Tulips are pulled out of the ground with the bulbs intact which allows them to be stored in the cooler for several weeks and also adds length to the stems.
 During mild springs this is especially important as tulips tend to bloom with short stems in warm weather.
 It can be difficult for gardeners to see tulip bulbs yanked out of the ground in this way, but it is a necessity.
 The bulbs will not produce again because the leaves and stem feed the bulb for the next year and when they are cut off the bulb is deprived of its food.

 Its hard to see tulip time end each year.
 Their fantastic colors and shapes bring incredible beauty to spring and it is hard to imagine this time of year without them.
 But they are the heralds of things to come--peonies, sweetpeas, and then later all the abundance of summer, ending with the opulence of the dahlias at the end of the season.